-Finnian MacManus' explorations of – among other things – architecture, history, art, design and science fiction all inform his work.
-Currently working at 20th Century Fox, he has recently contributed to Star Wars: Rogue One, Pacific Rim 2 and Transformers: The Last Knight.
+Finnian MacManus' explorations of – among other things – architecture, history, art, design and science fiction all inform his work, and he has worked on many top films including the remake of The Lion King.

 His tips for working as a concept artist in the film industry?
 "No matter how skilled you are, be humble about your work, always respond well to critique, learn from those around you, and be generous in helping others.
 Your attitude will go a very long way in this small industry, where you regularly reunite with past colleagues."

 Alayna Danner (formerly Alayna Lemmer) is a digital artist based in Seattle, Washington, who works mainly on video games, board games and CCGs.